top of page

 Meanwhile, in a quiet mill town on the western edge of Cartersville, a 15-year-old dubbed “home run king of Atco” was honing his skills — especially with a bat.
 That youngster was Rudy York.

 Beulah York — estranged from her husband Arthur — was a spooler in an Aragon textile mill.
-She moved her family to the Atco village in the late 1920s where some of her five children also worked in the factory.
+She moved her family to the Atco village in the late 1920s, where some of her five children also worked in the factory.
 The family even took in boarders to help make ends meet.

 Preston Rudolph “Rudy” York fell in love with baseball as a teenager.
 As a youngster, he played with the SuperTwisters, a founding member team of the Northwest Georgia Textile League.
 The American Textile Company (ATCO) mill town was established just after the turn of the 20th century and was purchased by the Goodyear Rubber Company in 1929.
 York and the SuperTwisters were an independent semi-pro team that played against teams from surrounding mill towns in Cedartown, Rockmart, and Rome.

 Baseball was a huge source of entertainment and a community event at the time.
-Teenaged York quickly became a local favorite and by 1930 was a star even amongst the best of the other players in the textile circuit.
+Teenaged York quickly became a local favorite and, by 1930, was a star, even amongst the best of the other players in the textile circuit.

 In June of 1931, he married Violet Dupree, an Atco girl.
 They had their first child, Mary Jane, in 1933.

-League president J. Alvin Gardner ruled that Beaumont had every right to recall the loaned York, but the power hitter would be ineligible to play in remaining 1934 games for the Exporters.
-The ruling appeared to end York’s season a month early, but instead, it actually launched his journey to the Major Leagues.
+League president J. Alvin Gardner ruled that Beaumont had every right to recall the loaned York, but the power hitter would be ineligible to play in the remaining 1934 games for the Exporters.
+The ruling appeared to end York’s season a month early, but instead, it launched his journey to the Major Leagues.

 In the off-season, York was reassigned back to the Beaumont roster.